CDC-DNPAO/CDCAnthro/README.md

 Generate z-scores, percentiles, and other metrics for weight, height, and BMI based on the 2000 CDC growth charts, BMI metrics proposed at a 2018 meeting, and extended z-scores and percentiles for children with obesity.
 Has a single function, 'cdcanthro'.
 Requires the package data.table to be installed; library(cdcanthro) will also attach data.table.

-The BMI metrics included z-scores and percentiles base on the growth charts, along with various newer metrics such as extended BMIz, percent of the 50th and 95th percentiles.
+The BMI metrics included z-scores and percentiles base on the growth charts, along with various newer metrics that more accuately characterize BMIs above the CDC 97th percentile.
+Note that the output variables, bmiz and bmip, are based on a combination of the LMS-based z-scores for children without obesity and extend bmiz and extended bmip for children with obesity.
+The LMS-based z-scores/percentiles are named 'original_bmiz' and 'original_bmip'.

 ### Installation
 Run the following command in R: